jshinbott/graphql_poc/README.md

 1. run ```npm i && npm start```

-2. visit localhost:3001/gql
+2. visit ```localhost:3001/gql```

+3. take a look at `server.js` and read through some of the documentation listed in the comments

-3. have some fun!
+4. have some fun!

 #### things to try: